 The company is required to issue a statement of remuneration to every employee before 1 March of every year.

-The employee will then file his personal tax return before 15 April.
+The employee will then file his personal tax return before 15 April of every year.

-For assistance and clarification in Singapore company tax matters, please send us a business enquiry and our team will contact you.
+For assistance and clarification in Singapore company tax matters, please complete the quotation form and our tax service team will contact you to understand your requirements.